matthewcornell/peepweather/README.txt

 ex: Wind (8, 12): "Wind between 0 and 8 MPH is considered High desirability, between 8 and 12 is Medium, and anything higher than 12 is Low desirability."

 * features: to consider
-** >> auto completion of search field :-)
-o 'Search for a location' field does auto-completion on the zip database o maybe later: merge it with 'Enter a location'?
-Q: lat/lon? o have: CACHED_ZIP_INFO_TUPLES (zipcode, name, latitude, longitude) o loaded from zipcode-clean.csv - 2.5MB, 43K lines - way too big for in-memory javascript

-xx

 *** typeahead.js
 http://twitter.github.io/typeahead.js/
 https://github.com/twitter/typeahead.js